SharePoint/sp-dev-docs/docs/spfx/web-parts/developer-guide/build-client-side-web-parts-with-angular-1-x.md

 ## Load newer version of Office UI Fabric

-Confirm that everything is working as expected by running in the command line:
+Run the following command to confirm that everything is working as expected:

 ```sh
 gulp serve